eosdis-nasa/earthdata-pub-forms/COVERAGE.md

 ### Run Cypress tests and build the coverage report

 - Run Cypress E2E tests **in the build directory with the instructed code** using the command `npm run cypress` and run all specs.
 You should be able to see the coverage stats in dev tools during the flow, as a json object.
 The text summary report will automatically be built and displayed during the run.
 - You can now view the report in your browser.
-I opt to cleanup the build/.nyc_output/out.json file by doing a search for '.js', then removing all the gibberish before that.
+I opt to cleanup the build/.nyc_output/out.json file by doing a search for '.js', then removing all the gibberish before that, then re-running the report.
 - To keep from storing double files everywhere, **from the forms directory** run `npm run finalize-coverage`.
 This moves the build/.nyc_output directory with the cooresponding json file into the build/coverage directory, then it moves the coverage directory up a level then removes the build directory.